Empress Zhang (Liu Shan's second wife): Life

-Empress Zhang's father was the famous general Zhang Fei and her mother was a niece of Xiahou Yuan from the rival state of Cao Wei.
+Empress Zhang's father was the famous general Zhang Fei.
 She was the sister of Empress Jing'ai and Zhang Bao.
 She was brought to the harem in 237 as an honourable lady; in February 238, with Liu Shan making arrangements within the family including declaring his heir, she succeeded her late sister, with Xiang Lang sent to bestow the seal of office.

 In 249, following Sima Yi's coup d'etat against Cao Shuang, a fellow regent of Cao Wei, Sima Yi recalled Xiahou Ba and famed relative Xiahou Xuan to the capital while sending Ba's rival Guo Huai to become commander in the west.
 While Xiahou Xuan accepted the orders, Xiahou Ba fled to Shu-Han despite his father's death fighting Shu-Han.
 With Ba badly injured in Hanzhong, Liu Shan sought to smooth potential tensions by pointing to a son (unclear which one) of Xiahou maternal blood to show they were kin and treated Xiahou Ba generously.